Milan Community Dollars for Scholars Scholarships - Funds for these Scholarships are generated through fundraising events and donations.

 Ryan Doyle Memorial - Ryan Doyle was a member of the Milan High School Class of 2012.
 Following Ryan's death in a car accident in the summer of 2011, his family established a Memorial Scholarship in his honor.
 This scholarship continues to be awarded from the Doyle family.

-Civista Bank Civista Bank is honored to award a scholarship to a graduating senior who is pursuing a 4 -year post graduation degree.
+Civista Bank Charitable Foundation Civista Bank is honored to award a scholarship to a graduating senior who is pursuing a 4 -year post graduation degree.
 The Bank intends to encourage our community's youth in further education while awarding the individual for their present involvement in our community.

 Milan Community Dollars For Scholars Volunteer Scholarship During the October 2013 Board meeting the Milan Community Dollars For Scholars members approved a Volunteer Scholarship to be given annually beginning with the Class of 2015.
 Every volunteer hour a Milan High School student works with a parent at a MCDFS event results in one entry submitted for a random drawing for this Scholarship.
 So the more a student volunteers during their high school career the more entries he or she will have for this scholarship.
 The premise behind the scholarship is to not only promote volunteerism among high school students but also to make it apparent to them and their parents what it takes to raise scholarship funds.